josephwkania/radio_transients/README.md

 `singularity exec --nv -B /data:/mnt radio_transients_gpu.sif your_heimdall.py -f /mnt/data.fil`
 will mount `/data` to `/mnt`, give you GPU access, and run your_heimdall.py without entering the container.

-All the Python scripts are installed in a Conda enviroment `RT`, this envimoment is automatically loaded.
+All the Python scripts are installed in a Conda environment `RT`, this environment is automatically loaded.

+You can see the commits and corresponding dates by running `singularity inspect radio_transients.sif`

 ### shub
 These are built on commit by Singularity Hub at: https://singularity-hub.org/collections/5231 They where last built on 15-May-2021

-### Improvments
+### Improvements
-If you come accross bug or have suggestions for improvments, let me know or submit a pull request.
+If you come accross bug or have suggestions for improvements, let me know or submit a pull request.

 ### Thanks
 To Kshitij Aggarwal for bug reports and suggestions.